jessonfoo/p001/week_1/1_Get_Started/README.md

 ### Why start with the web, HTML, & CSS?

 You decided to attend DBC to become a Web application developer, right?
 As you probably know, more and more <a href="http://skillcrush.com/2012/08/08/saas/" target="_blank">software is build on the web</a>.
-Even desktop software ofte syncs with <a href="http://skillcrush.com/2012/04/19/the-cloud/" target="_blank">the cloud</a>.
+Even desktop software often syncs with <a href="http://skillcrush.com/2012/04/19/the-cloud/" target="_blank">the cloud</a>.
 So it's important to get a feel of web development.

 Moreover, the web is fun.
 You get to combine your knowledge of languages and see a result, but it's also confusing.
 As a developer you'll have to switch between languages -- HTML, CSS, Javascript, Ruby, etc -- all the time. **We want to get you comfortable with switching between different technologies** :smiley_cat: